Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 ### Upgrade via web interface

-Update the repository information by clicking on *Update lists* button in the System > Software menu.
+- Update the repository information by clicking on *Update lists* button in the System > Software menu.
 In case the button is missing, the system has to be rebooted!
+- Once done, proceed to update the ```firmware``` package.

 ### Upgrade via SSH